null

 Sunrise at the Mt Edna Plantation

-Our story starts in 2003 when Charley’s founders, Chris and Lynn Jahnke, moved from Melbourne to tropical North Queensland to escape Melbourne’s cold and unwind from their busy handbag business.
-We’d been visiting for several weeks each winter and had fallen in love with the region.
-After looking at many properties from Mackay and northwards to Cooktown, we purchased a 400 acre (160HA) property at Mt Edna near Mission Beach in the World Heritage Wet Tropics region of Far North Queensland, Australia.
-This is our Mt Edna property which Charley’s now calls home.
+Our story starts in 2003 when Charley’s founders, Chris and Lynn Jahnke, moved from Melbourne to tropical North Queensland.
+They purchased a 400 acre (160HA) property at Mt Edna near Mission Beach in the World Heritage Wet Tropics region of Far North Queensland, Australia.
+This is the Mt Edna property which Charley’s now calls home.

-Mt Edna was a very run-down banana farm but we could see past it rough exterior to its decent infrastructure, good soils, gorgeous views, abundant rain, amazing flora and fauna and warm tropical climate.
+Mt Edna was a very run-down banana farm but with decent infrastructure, good soils, gorgeous views, abundant rain, amazing flora and fauna and a warm tropical climate.
+Paradise indeed.

 Crocodile Range